solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_02_Deploy_Laravel_API_app.md

 .\create-database.ps1 'Suffix' 'Password' 'Resource Group' 'Location'
 ```

 The Flexible Server instance will have 1 vCore, 2 GiB memory, 32 GiB storage, and it will allow all clients to access it.
-Note that this is not recommended for production scenarios; you can limit access to just Azure resources through the Azure portal or other management tools.
+Note that this is not recommended for production scenarios; access can be limited to target Azure resources through the Azure portal or other management tools.

 > Consult the [Microsoft documentation](https://docs.microsoft.com/azure/mysql/flexible-server/tutorial-deploy-springboot-on-aks-vnet) for information on how to configure private access for MySQL Flexible Server from Azure Kubernetes Service.
 This example uses public access for simplicity.